ademidun69/repps/references/GOOGLE-FORM-ANSWERS.md

 ## Q: Anything else?
 ```
 ReppS is open source (MIT).
 Source: https://github.com/ademidun69/repps
-Built in 4 days for the OKX.AI Genesis Hackathon by O.A Dolapo (networkbike).
+Built in 4 days for the OKX.AI Genesis Hackathon by O.A Dolapo (ademidun69).
 ```

 ---